matwerber1/aws-multi-account-cicd-pipelines-demo/README.md

 5. **The CloudFormation deployment action** specifies the name of the file from the source artifact (e.g. `cloudformation.yaml`), as well as the name of the CloudFormation stack to create.

-6. In order for CodePipeline in the DevOps account to tell CloudFormation in the test account to launch your CloudFormation stack, the pipeline must assume a cross-account IAM role in the Test account.
+6. In order for CodePipeline in the DevOps account to tell CloudFormation in the test account to launch your CloudFormation stack, the pipeline must assume a cross-account IAM role in the Test account to trigger CloudFormation.
 The cross-account role in the test account must have a trust policy allowing the DevOps account to assume it (i.e. `arn:aws:iam::<DevOpsAccountId>:root`), and the CodePipeline service role must have an IAM policy granting `sts:AssumeRole` on the cross-account role in the test account.

-7. When CodePipeline invokes CloudFormation in the test account, it must also specify an IAM role that gives CloudFormation permissions to create resources.
-This role exists in the test account and has a trust policy allowing `cloudformation.amazonaws.com` to assume the role.
+7. Once CodePipeline assumes a role in the deployment account, it invokes CloudFormation.
+CloudFormation also requires a role (which determines what CloudFormation can/can't do), and so the CodePipeline role in the deployment account must also have the `iam:PassRole` permission to "give" a role to CloudFormation.

+8. CloudFormation then launches your stack.
+Status will be reported back to the DevOps pipeline.

-8. If the CloudFormation stack is successfully launched in the Test account, the pipeline moves to a manual approval step.
+9. If the CloudFormation stack is successfully launched in the Test account, the pipeline moves to a manual approval step.
 You can optionally configure this approval step to send an SNS notification alerting someone that a deployment is pending approval.

-9. If manual approval is given, a deployment is made to the prod account in the same way that the test account was deployed.
+10. If manual approval is given, the pipeline then deploys to the prod account.

+11. The prod account deployment works in the same way as the test account deployment.

 ### EC2 Website Pipeline